lambdaclass/concrete/docs/stdlib/STDLIB_DESIGN_PRINCIPLES.md

 - Bytes-to-String conversion is explicit and may fail (invalid UTF-8).
 - String-to-Bytes conversion is explicit and always succeeds (UTF-8 is valid bytes).
 - There is no implicit conversion between any of these types.
 - Parser/protocol code works with `Bytes` or `[u8; N]`.
-Display/formatting code works with `String`.
-The boundary between them is always a function call, never a cast.
+Human-readable text is `String`/`Text`, but formatting emits through the Phase 7 `Writer` contract or an explicit string builder.
+The boundary between bytes and text is always a function call, never a cast.

 **What Go does well**: Go's `[]byte` and `string` are distinct types with explicit conversion.
 The boundary is one function call: `string(b)` or `[]byte(s)`.